kb-dk/permalink-manus/sandbox/presentation.md

 * Completing this transform
 * Move this into the running application, such that it be used for all 750+ manuscripts in it.
-* Deliver Mirador form JSP in tomcat
+* Deliver Mirador from JSP in tomcat
 * Perhaps style Mirador.

 About a week and a half left to get there.

 ## Experiences

 * I really like what you can do with IIIF and in particular Mirador
 * IMHO, JSON-LD has the basic complications of XML, is not even close provide a comparable technology stack can still not encode text.
 * IIIF doesn't really handle chapters and sections.
 Only headings.
 * IMHO, IIIF need a working validator.
 One that tells you what's wrong with you JSON document.

-__Next Innovation week I might write a IIIF presentation API validator using Schematron.__
+Next Innovation week I might write a IIIF presentation API validator using Schematron.

+## Imager data vs metadata

+The metadata is still maintained; and is the fruit of many man years of research by people knowing the languages, paleography and whatever is needed.

+* Software is cheap
+* Images and OCRs modestly expensive
+* Metadata is expensive
+* Edited text is gold